IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. note:: Files can be accessed using persistent identifiers.
 This is done by passing the constant ``:persistentId`` where the numeric id of the file is expected, and then passing the actual persistent id as a query parameter with the name ``persistentId``.

+This endpoint returns the file metadata present in the latest dataset version.

 Example: Getting the file whose DOI is *10.5072/FK2/J8SJZB*:

 .. code-block:: bash